 What happened to the Philippines: The only Christian nation in Asia that’s still deep in corruption, poverty, and increasing loose morals

 In the 1950s, South Korea was the poorest country in Asia for over a decade.
-Korean leaders widely considered the Philippines as a nearly unreachable role model for economic development.
+Korean leaders widely considered the Philippines a nearly unreachable role model for economic development.
 [Stephen Park]

 Likewise, Singapore in the south was a gang-ridden fetid slum in the 60s, and Vietnam was impoverished.